It’s the simplest yet powerful method to promote your products & services using creative ways instead of the expensive one like media advertisements.

 Many web hosting companies offer advertising discount coupons as part of their membership service.
 Check and see if your web host is providing the same.
 Sometimes Google & Bing themselves offer discount or trails for their ad services for the new customers.
 You can get benefits from this too.

-But, remember all cheap is not good.
-Anyone is claiming an unbelievable offer, don’t fall for it.
+Remember, cheap methods are not always good.
+Don’t fall for an offer you don’t trust.
 First of all, verify it or discuss with your fellow marketers and take the right decision.

 There are hundreds of other ways to promote your venture on a low budget.
 Be creative and help yourself to save money.